mongodb-csharp/mongodb-csharp/README.rst

-*This driver currently is in a maintenance mode.
-We will not do any future development on it, except fixing huge bugs.
-There is now an official driver with a fulltime develop behind it https://github.com/mongodb/mongo-csharp-driver.*
+*This driver is outdated and will not longer be developed since there is now a better official driver for a long time*

-If you search for Linq support for the official driver.
-Please visit https://github.com/craiggwilson/fluent-mongo where Craig Wilson has extracted the Linq support of this driver and added it to the official one.

 MongoDB-CSharp
 ==============